Helpful Information and Policies

 WSV Key Park

+New York University requires that all residents have renters insurance.
 NYU's group insurance program allows you to receive quotes from three of the nation's most respected insurance carriers.
 As an employee of NYU, you are automatically eligible to apply for policies with special discounts.
+To arrange for insurance, please visit or call the company below or a provider of your choosing.

 Pet Friendly Buildings